Race car driver Tucker gets more than 16 years for lending scheme

-NEW YORK (Reuters) - A Kansas businessman and race car driver was sentenced to 16 years and 8 months in prison on Friday for crimes related to his online payday lending business, which prosecutors said made more than $3.5 billion as it exploited millions of cash-strapped consumers.
+NEW YORK, Jan 5 (Reuters) - A Kansas businessman and race car driver was sentenced to 16 years and 8 months in prison on Friday for crimes related to his online payday lending business, which prosecutors said made more $3.5 billion as it exploited millions of cash-strapped consumers.

 Scott Tucker, 55, was sentenced by U.S. District Judge Kevin Castel in Manhattan.
 He was found guilty by a jury in October of violating federal truth in lending and racketeering laws.